 We proceeded to create individual metaprofiles and machine learning models for the two classes of regulatory activators – promoters (or proximal) and enhancers (or distal).
 We divided all the active STARR-seq peaks into promoters or enhancers based on their distance to the closest transcription start site (TSS) to delineate their likely function in the native context.
 Due to the conservative distance metric used in this study (1kb upstream and downstream of TSS in fly), the enhancers are regulatory elements that are not close to any known TSS and could be considered to enhance gene transcription from a distance.
 However, a few of the promoters may also regulate distal genes in addition to their promoter activity.
 We then created metaprofiles of the different epigenetic marks on the promoters and enhancers and assessed the performance of the matched filters for predicting active regulatory regions within each category (Figure 3).
-The highest matched filter scores are typically observed on promoters and the matched filters for each of the six features tended to perform better for promoter prediction.
+The highest matched filter scores are typically observed on promoters, and the matched filters for each of the six features tended to perform better for promoter prediction.
 The H3K27ac matched filter continues to outperform other epigenetic marks for predicting active promoters and enhancers (Figure 3).
 In addition, the DHS, H3K9ac, and H3K4me2 matched filters also performed reasonably for promoter and enhancer prediction.
 Similar to previous studies [55, 56], we observed that the H3K4me1 metaprofile performs better for predicting enhancers while it is close to random for predicting promoters.
 In contrast, the H3K4me3 metaprofile can be utilized to predict promoters and not enhancers.
-The histogram for matched filter scores show that H3K4me1 matched filter score is higher near enhancers while the H3K4me3 matched filter score tends to be higher near promoters (Figure S7).
+The histogram for matched filter scores shows that H3K4me1 matched filter score is higher near enhancers while the H3K4me3 matched filter score tends to be higher near promoters (Figure S7).
 The mixture of these two populations lead to bimodal distributions for H3K4me1 and H3K4me3 matched filter scores when calculated over all regulatory regions (Figure S3).

 We created two different integrated models to learn the combination of features associated with promoters and enhancers.
 These integrated models outperformed the individual matched filters at predicting active enhancers and promoters (Figures 3 and S8).
 In addition, the weights of the individual features identified the difference in roles of the H3K4me1 and H3K4me3 matched filter scores at discriminating active promoters and enhancers from inactive regions in the genome.
 The promoter-based (enhancer-based) model performed much more poorly at predicting enhancers (promoters) indicating the unique properties of these regions (Figures S10 and S11).
 We also created two integrated models utilizing matched filter scores for all thirty histone marks as features for predicting enhancers and promoters.
 The additional histone marks provided independent information regarding the activity of promoters and enhancers as these features increased the accuracy of these models (Figure S9).
 The weights of different features indicate that H2BK5ac again displays the most independent information for accurately predicting active enhancers and promoters (Figure S9).
 We observe similar trends and accuracy with several different machine learning models (Figures S8 and S9).

+Application of the fly model to the mammalian genomes: The epigenetic underpinnings of active regulatory regions are highly conserved in evolution

-Due to the high conservation of the transcription machinery across higher eukaryotes, we expected that our fly-based matched filter and machine learning models could also predict enhancers within mammalian species including humans.
-To test this hypothesis, we validated the transferability of these models for predicting mammalian enhancers using multiple experimental approaches.
-In the first stage, we predict enhancers in six different embryonic mouse tissues and tested the activity of these predictions in vivo with transgenic mouse assays.
-Due to ethical considerations of performing such transgenic assays in human embryos, we then proceeded to test the activity of these elements in a human cell-line in vitro.
-We summarize the major results below.
+Due to the high conservation of the transcription machinery across higher eukaryotes, we expected that our fly-based matched filter and machine learning models could also predict enhancers within mammalian species including humans and mice.